This Sriracha Ranch Sheet Pan Chicken is a super easy and healthy 30-minute dinner idea that doubles as your weekly meal prep!

 Storing and reheating

-The chicken will freeze just fine, but the veggies will definitely change textures so I don't advise that you freeze this dish after it's been cooked.
-You can try freezing it, but it just won't be the most appealing thing to eat.
+The chicken in this recipe will freeze just fine, but the veggies will definitely change texture and get all mushy, so I don't recommend freezing this dish.
+You can try, but it just won't be the most appealing thing to eat.